elixir-cldr/cldr/README.md

   * `accept-language` header
   * the `session`

-## About Locale strings
+## About Language Tags and Locale strings

-Note that `Cldr` defines locale string according to the Unicode standard:
+Note that `Cldr` defines locale strings according to the [IETF standard](https://en.wikipedia.org/wiki/IETF_language_tag) as defined in [RFC5646](https://tools.ietf.org/html/rfc5646).  `Cldr` also implements the `u` extension as defined in [RFC6067](https://tools.ietf.org/html/rfc6067) and the `t` extension defined in [RFC6497](https://tools.ietf.org/html/rfc6497).
+This is also the standard used by [W3C](https://www.w3.org/TR/ltli/).

+The IETF standard is slightly different to the [ISO/IEC 15897](http://www.open-std.org/jtc1/sc22/wg20/docs/n610.pdf) standard used by Posix-based systems; primarily in that ISO 15897 uses a "_" separator whereas IETF and W3C use "-".

+Locale string are case insensitive but there are common conventions:

-* Language codes are two lowercase letters (ie "en", not "EN")
+* Language codes are lower-cased
+* Territory codes are upper-cased
+* Script names are capital-cased

+### Notes

+* A language code is an ISO3166 language code.
 * Potentially one or more modifiers separated by `-` (dash), not a `_`. (underscore).
 If you configure a `Gettext` module then `Cldr` will transliterate `Gettext`'s `_` into `-` for compatibility.
 * Typically the modifier is a territory code.
 This is commonly a two-letter uppercase combination.
-For example `pt-BR` is the locale referring to Brazilian Portugese.
+For example `pt-PT` is the locale referring to Portugese as used in Portugal.
 * In `Cldr` a locale name is always a `binary` and never an `atom`.
 Internally a locale is parsed and stored as a `Cldr.LanguageTag` struct.
 * The locales known to `Cldr` can be retrieved by `Cldr.known_locale_names/0` to get the locales known to this configuration of `Cldr` and `Cldr.all_locale_names/0` to get the locales available in the CLDR data repository.